 Market Size

-Figma’s design platform operates in the global UI and UX design software market, which was valued at $1.1 billion in 2022, and is expected to reach a market value of $4 billion by 2028.
-In 2023, 76% of designers reported using collaborative design tools more often, likely as a result of the broader trends toward hybrid or remote work, with 75%of designers working remotely more often as of 2023.
+Figma’s design platform operates in the global UI and UX design software market, which was valued at $10.5 billion in 2022, and was expected as of August 2025 to reach a market value of $25.4 billion by 2033.
+Figma itself estimates a total addressable market of $33 billion within the global workforce engaged in software design space as of July 2025.

 FigJam, meanwhile, operates in the broader category of collaborative design tools or online whiteboarding platforms.
 Productivity management software was valued at $54.6 billion in 2023 and was expected to reach $150.6 billion by 2032, growing at a CAGR of 13.5%.
 The collaborative whiteboard software market in particular was projected to reach $2.6 billion in 2024 and to grow at a CAGR of 20.8% between 2024-2029.